 If you have a prepayment meter, ensure that it's topped up, otherwise gas won't be making its way to your property.
 If you store the fuel locally (LPG or oil), then it's worth checking if it needs topping up.

 Under Gas Safe regulations, gas combi boilers need to be connected to the gas meter by 22mm gas supply pipes at the very least.
 Many older heating systems have 15mm pipes which are unlikely to supply enough gas to the boiler.
 A Gas Safe registered engineer will be able to carry out a repiping of the central heating pipes.
 Find out what's involved when it comes to Replacing Central Heating Pipes for a Combi Boiler.

 For oil combi boilers, an OFTEC technician will be able to assess the supply of oil to the boiler, while an electrician can take a look at the electricity supply for electric boilers.

 The best way to get your combi boiler working properly again is to hire a heating engineer to diagnose the boiler, find the fault and get it repaired.

 At Boiler Guide, we have a network of fully-qualified heating engineers across the UK and you can get free quotes from those based in your area by completing our simple online form.
-Up to 3 engineers will be in touch to provide their quote, allowing you to compare them and be confident that you’re getting the most competitive price for work.
+Up to 3 engineers will be in touch to provide their quotes, allowing you to compare them and be confident that you're getting the most competitive price for work.